SoftUni-Internal/interactive-content/EN/Course.md

-# Cybersecurity and Social Engineering
+# Web Performance Optimizations

 ## Description
-- What actions can we take to increase our productivity?
+This webinar answers some of the following questions:
-- How to maintain concentration during work?
+- What is web performance?
-- What tools can be useful for us to manage our time and tasks?
+- How do we measure performance?
-- What are the biggest challenges of telecommuting?
+- Which set of metrics should we look to track our performance?
-- Will remote work become more common in the future?
+- What is the difference between performance and perceived performance?
-- What good practices can we apply in our work process now?
+- How do we establish a performance culture?

 ## Language
 English